 2 hours • 118 miles

-La Grange is ideally located almost equidistant from Houston, Austin, and San Antonio, just off two major highways (IH-10 and US 290) that put it within easy driving distance of those and other major cities and airline hubs.
-Those cities, along with Dallas and Fort Worth, comprise five of the 20 largest cities in the U.S.
+290), which places it within easy driving distance of major cities and airline hubs.
+Those three cities, along with Dallas and Fort Worth, are five of the 20 largest cities

-Houston’s George Bush Intercontinental Airport, the Dallas/Fort Worth International Airport, the San Antonio International Airport, and the Austin-Bergstrom International Airport offer numerous connections for international visitors who wish to visit the Museum.
-Our street address is 140 West Colorado, just off the courthouse square in La Grange’s historic district.
+Houston’s George Bush Intercontinental Airport, Dallas/Fort Worth International Airport, San Antonio International Airport, and Austin-Bergstrom International Airport offer numerous connections for international visitors who wish to visit

 History and Culture